Average Sensitivity of Graph Algorithms: Introduction

 \subsection{Connection to sublinear-time algorithms}

-We show a relationship between the average sensitivity of a global algorithm and the query complexity of a local algorithm that simulates oracle access to the output of the global algorithm.
-Roughly speaking, we show, in Theorem~\ref{thm:generic-transformation-from-local-oracle-to-stable-algorithm}, that the existence of a local algorithm $\mathcal{O}$ that can answer queries about the solution produced by a global algorithm $\cA$ implies that the average sensitivity of $\cA$ is bounded by the query complexity of $\mathcal{O}$.
-We use Theorem~\ref{thm:generic-transformation-from-local-oracle-to-stable-algorithm} to prove the existence of averagely stable matching algorithms based on the sublinear-time matching algorithms due to Yoshida et al.~\cite{YYI12}.
+We show a relationship between the average sensitivity of an algorithm and the query complexity of a sublinear-time algorithm~\cite{Nguyen:2008fr,HassidimKNO09,YYI12} that simulates oracle access to the solution output by the former algorithm.
+Roughly speaking, we show, in Theorem~\ref{thm:generic-transformation-from-local-oracle-to-stable-algorithm}, that the average sensitivity of an algorithm $\cA$ is bounded by the query complexity of another algorithm $\mathcal{O}$, which we call a \emph{solution oracle}, where $\mathcal{O}$ \emph{queries} the edges of the graph $G$ and simulates oracle access to the solution produced by $\cA$ on input $G$.
+We first formalize the notion of a solution oracle.

+\begin{definitiont}[Solution Oracle] Consider a deterministic algorithm $\cA:\cG \to \cS$ for a graph problem, where each solution output by $\cA$ is a subset of the set of edges of the input graph.
+An algorithm $\mathcal{O}$ is a \emph{solution oracle} for $\cA$ if $\mathcal{O}$ satisfies: \begin{itemize} \item $\mathcal{O}$ has access to a graph $G = (V,E)$, which is represented as adjacency lists, via \emph{neighbor queries}, where each query is of the form $(v,i)$ for $v \in V$ and $i \in [|V|]$ and the answer is the $i$-th neighbor of vertex $v$ in its adjacency list (and a special symbol if $i$ is larger than the degree of $v$), \item given an edge $e \in E$ as input, $\mathcal{O}$ queries $G$ and outputs whether $e$ is contained in the solution obtained by running $\cA$ on $G$. \end{itemize} The solution oracle $\mathcal{O}$ of a randomized algorithm $\cA$ first generates a random string $\pi \in {\{0,1\}}^{r(|V|)}$ and then runs the solution oracle $\mathcal{O}_\pi$ of the deterministic algorithm $\cA_\pi$ obtained by fixing the randomness of $\cA$ to $\pi$. \end{definitiont} Note that an analogous definition can be made for algorithms that output a subset of vertices.